The Manufacturers Life Insurance Company Sells 877 Shares of CBIZ, Inc. (NYSE:CBZ)

 A number of other institutional investors and hedge funds have also bought and sold shares of CBZ.
 First Trust Advisors LP raised its stake in CBIZ by 141.4% in the 2nd quarter.
 First Trust Advisors LP now owns 68,571 shares of the business services provider’s stock valued at $1,644,000 after acquiring an additional 40,168 shares during the period.
 Zurcher Kantonalbank Zurich Cantonalbank raised its stake in CBIZ by 25.8% in the 2nd quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 6,002 shares of the business services provider’s stock valued at $144,000 after acquiring an additional 1,232 shares during the period.
 UBS Group AG raised its stake in CBIZ by 3.9% in the 2nd quarter.
 UBS Group AG now owns 98,183 shares of the business services provider’s stock valued at $2,353,000 after acquiring an additional 3,640 shares during the period.
 WINTON GROUP Ltd raised its stake in CBIZ by 39.1% in the 2nd quarter.
 WINTON GROUP Ltd now owns 113,642 shares of the business services provider’s stock valued at $2,724,000 after acquiring an additional 31,948 shares during the period.
 Finally, Swiss National Bank raised its stake in CBIZ by 15.9% in the 2nd quarter.
 Swiss National Bank now owns 117,300 shares of the business services provider’s stock valued at $2,812,000 after acquiring an additional 16,100 shares during the period.
 Institutional investors and hedge funds own 78.97% of the company’s stock.

-A number of research analysts have commented on the company.
-ValuEngine raised CBIZ from a “sell” rating to a “hold” rating in a report on Friday, November 13th.
+CBZ has been the topic of a number of research analyst reports.
+ValuEngine upgraded CBIZ from a “sell” rating to a “hold” rating in a research note on Friday, November 13th.
 Zacks Investment Research raised CBIZ from a “hold” rating to a “buy” rating and set a $27.00 price objective on the stock in a report on Friday, December 4th.

 Shares of NYSE CBZ opened at $24.92 on Wednesday.
 The company has a debt-to-equity ratio of 0.15, a current ratio of 1.43 and a quick ratio of 1.43.
 The stock’s fifty day moving average price is $24.20 and its two-hundred day moving average price is $23.87.
 CBIZ, Inc. has a one year low of $16.85 and a one year high of $28.73.
 The firm has a market cap of $1.36 billion, a price-to-earnings ratio of 17.93 and a beta of 0.58.